antoniofractuous/MEAN-stack-angular/README.md

 - **MongoDB** document based NoSQL database program that stores and allows us to retreive data.

-- **Express** a back-end application framework that makes requests to the database for reads and writes.
+- **Express.js** back-end application framework that will make requests to the database for reads and writes (RESTful APIs).

 - **Angular** structural framework for dynamic web applications.